Dementia UK is committed to protecting and respecting your privacy.

 - your personal details may be available from public sources of personal information.
 Please see the sections above for more detail

 - your information may be shared with us from other online accounts.
-Depending on your settings or the privacy policies for other online services like Facebook or Twitter, you might give us permission to access information from those accounts or The information we get from those online services depends on your personal settings, and therefore it is recommended that you check them regularly.
+Depending on your settings or the privacy policies for other online services like Facebook or Twitter, you might give us permission to access information from those accounts.
+The information we get from those online services depends on your personal settings, and therefore it is recommended that you check them regularly.

 - provide advice in respect of the care of the relevant person (if you are calling about another person) or about your own health;